csound-flossmanual/csound-floss/book/14-b-python-in-csoundqt.md

 ### Query File Name or Path

-In case you need to know the name[^5]  or the path of a csd file, you have these functions:
+In case you need to know the name^[Different to most usages, *name* means here the full path including the file name.] or the path of a csd file, you have these functions:

-[^5]: Different to most usages, *name* means here the full path
-      including the file name.

     getFileName()
     getFilePath()